Transport Oriented Development

 When will the new planning controls apply?

-The Transport Oriented Development planning controls commenced on 13 May 2024 and were applied to 18 station locations with 5 more stations added on 31 July 2024.
-The remaining locations will have new planning controls rolled out progressively until June 2025.
+The Transport Oriented Development planning controls commenced on 13 May 2024 and now apply to a total of 29 precincts.
+The remaining locations will have new planning controls rolled out progressively in 2025.

 Stations